You've been asking for its return... for three years. Merry (early) Christmas.

 Older studies supported the keto diet, revealing that endurance athletes who were on high-fat, low-carb diets burnt twice as much fat when compared to those following a high-carb diet – pretty impressive right?

-But hold up a second.
+But, hold up a second.

-If we flash forward to 2018, the science is not quite so positive about the keto diet.
+If we flash forward to 2018, the science is not quite so positive about the ketosis diet.
 Researchers from Saint Louis University revealed that those who followed a low-carb diet did not perform as well in aerobic activities.

 It therefore followed that, unless there are compelling health reasons for following a low-carb diet, then being in a calorie deficit alone will help you to lose weight, while also maintaining your aerobic fitness levels.